Documentation

 Data Warehouse Sources

-Validio recommends that you provide a cursor field that represents when data was updated, rather than added.
-This is to make sure that all records are part of the validation, even in cases of late data arrival.
+If possible, use a cursor field that represents when the data was updated, instead of when the data was added.
+This ensures that all records are used for validation, even when the data arrives late.

 When defining Windows on your Data Warehouse sources, Validio recommends using either a Tumbling window or a Global window.
 Fixed batch windows are supported, but may not perform as expected.
 For more information, see About Windows.